Judge dismisses sole criminal charge against Andrew Cuomo

 ALBANY, N.Y.
 (AP) — A judge on Friday dismissed the only criminal charge filed against former New York Gov. Andrew Cuomo in connection with the sexual harassment allegations that drove him from office.

-The move was expected after Albany County prosecutors said they couldn’t prove the caseand wanted to drop it, and Cuomo’s lawyers asked the court to agree.
+The move had been expected after Albany County prosecutors said they couldn’t prove the case and wanted to drop it, and Cuomo’s lawyers asked the court to agree.

-Cuomo, a Democrat who denied the allegation, didn’t speak during Friday’s virtual hearing, which lasted just a few minutes.
-Wearing a black mask, he was briefly visible on the videoconference as a defense attorney moved her camera slightly to show him in the room.
+Cuomo, a Democrat who denied the allegation, didn’t speak during Friday’s short virtual hearing.
+Wearing a black mask, he was briefly visible on the videoconference as his lawyer Rita Glavin moved her camera to show him in the room.

+“As the governor has said, this simply did not happen,” she said in a video statement after the hearing.

+“Today, reason and the rule of law prevailed.
+Not politics, rhetoric or mob mentality,” Glavin added.

-“We have reviewed all of the available evidence and concluded we cannot successfully secure a conviction in this case,” assistant district attorney Jennifer McCanney said.
+Assistant district attorney Jennifer McCanney told the court that prosecutors had “reviewed all of the available evidence and concluded we cannot successfully secure a conviction in this case.”

-Judge Holly Trexler said she was “acutely aware of the fact that the district attorney’s office has unfettered discretion to determine whether to prosecute a particular person or case.”
+Judge Holly Trexler said she was “acutely aware” of district attorneys’ “unfettered discretion” to decide whether to prosecute a case.

+“A court may not and should not interfere with discretion of a district attorney,” she said.

 The dismissal of the charge, which accused Cuomo of groping an aide in the executive mansion in 2020, removes what had been seen as the most serious legal threat to the former governor.
 He said he never touched anyone inappropriately.

-The misdemeanor complaint was filed by the local sheriff in October, two months after Cuomo resigned from office.
+The local sheriff filed the misdemeanor complaint in October, two months after Cuomo resigned from office.

 Albany County District Attorney David Soares told Trexler this week that although the aide was credible, and some evidence supported her account, he believed he couldn’t win a conviction in court.

-The charges against Cuomo were based on allegations by Brittany Commisso, who said Cuomo slid his hand up her blouse and grabbed her breast when they were alone in an office at the mansion.
+The aide, Brittany Commisso, said Cuomo slid his hand up her blouse and grabbed her breast when they were alone in an office at the mansion.

 Her testimony was among the most damning in a report released in August by Democratic state Attorney General Letitia James that concluded Cuomo sexually harassed 11 women.